-For step 2, start by making a list of options you want to explore.
-You may already have some occupations and industry sectors in mind.
-(Transportation and energy are examples of industry sectors.)
+Start by making a list of occupations and industry sectors (for example, the transportation or energy sector) that you want to explore.
+You may already have some options in mind.

 Here are some suggestions to help you create or add to your list:

 - List your favourite school subjects.
-Now go to OCCinfo.
+Now explore the occupations in Alberta.
 Use the search filters for “High School Subjects” and “Field of Study” to find occupations suited to your favourite subjects.

-- Search the web.
-Use the search engine you prefer.
-Enter a search term with your interest + occupations (for example, enter horses + occupations).
+- Search the internet for an interest + occupations (for example, enter “horses + occupations”).
 See what turns up.

 - Learn more about occupations.